Marriage for Same-Sex Couples in California

 No. The California domestic partnership statutes permit an individual to be both married and in a registered domestic partnership, so long as it is to the same person.

 Yes.
-Being in a registered domestic partnership may protect you if you travel or move to another state that will recognize a domestic partnership but not a marriage.
+Being married will protect you if you travel or move to another state that will recognize amarriage but not a domestic partnership.

 No. Before you marry your current partner, you need to terminate or dissolve the previous legal relationship first.
 If you are in a civil union or registered domestic partnership with another person, any marriage to a second person will be invalid.
 Consult an attorney if you have questions about how to terminate a legal relationship with a former partner.